W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ¹³That is its main difference from everything else the mind can grasp.

 ::: details Expanded
-It cannot be emphasised too often that correcting perception is merely a temporary expedient.
+It cannot be emphasized too often that correcting perception is merely a temporary expedient.
 ²It [correcting perception] is necessary only because misperception is a block to knowledge, while accurate perception is a stepping-stone towards it [knowledge].
 ³The whole value of right perception lies in the inevitable realisation that *all* perception is unnecessary.
 ⁴This [realising all perception is unecessary] removes the block [to knowledge] entirely.